kimshortreed/DSCsandbox/missing-gnome-poster.md

 #### 3.2.
 Use the "text objects tool" to add a paragraph of information about Sam

 >##### Tips
 >- Note that the **text objects tool** can be used in two ways: (1) you can click on the **page area** and start typing, or (2) you can click, hold, and drag to create a text box.
 We will create a text box *before* we add our text.
-We do this so the the text looks like a paragraph, rather than one long line of text with no carriage returns.
+We do this so that the text looks like a paragraph, rather than one long line of text with no carriage returns.

 ##### 3.2.1.
 Between the title and the image of Sam, create a text box